-The new term starts on Monday Sept 11th 2017!
+The new term will commence (TBA) 2018.
 This course is offered in two-month terms.
 There are two class times available: a class for Beginning students and an Intermediate class.

 This class is delivered in an invitation-only video conference on Google Hangouts.
 Materials and written discussion are on an invitation-only group here on AmeriCymru.
 To engage in the class, you must have an internet connection sufficient to engage in a Hangout, a gmail account, an AmeriCymru account and a headset with earphones and a microphone.
 It would be good to have a webcam on your computer so that other class members and the teacher can see you but this is not necessary, as long as you can see and communicate with the teacher.